stopachka/pg-essays/book/gen/html_cache/146_swantransformed.md

 \[5\] I calculated it once for the last batch before a consortium of investors started offering investment automatically to every startup we funded, summer 2010.
 At the time it was 94% (33 of 35 companies that tried to raise money succeeded, and one didn't try because they were already profitable).
 Presumably it's lower now because of that investment; in the old days it was raise after Demo Day or die.

-**Thanks** to Sam Altman, Paul Buchheit, Patrick Collison, Jessica Livingston, Geoff Ralston, and Harj Taggar for reading drafts of this.